SolorzaNoah/BucketList_Android/README.md

 As evidenced by our multiple applications, we learned (by failure) that simple implementations were not going to suffice.
-We learned to differentiate between the different types of layouts and their specific properties inside of the .xml document.
-Recycler view vs cardview, listview and gridview indirectly despite the assignment required us to use recyclerview specifically.
-How to use an adapter for recycler view.
+We learned to differentiate between the different types of layouts and their specific properties inside of the .xml document; RelativeLayout and CoordinatedLayout were personal favorites.
+Recycler view vs cardview, listview and gridview indirectly learned of despite the assignment requiring us to use recyclerview specifically.
+How to use an adapter for recycler view as a required sub class.
+The optimization of memory usage that comes with using recyclerview vs the other types.
 How to call by R.id inbetween files.
 How to use both the Design and Text tabs for ease as sometimes it was easier to add an element by text rather than using the GUI tools; however, the GUI proved very useful when we didn't know proper syntax of the .xml documents.
 We learned the use of images